edgexfoundry/edgex-docs/docs_src/microservices/device/services/device-gpio/GettingStarted.md

 # Device GPIO - Getting Started

 !!! note
     Since GPIO `sysfs` interface is **deprecated after Linux version 4.8**, two ABI interfaces are provided: the `sysfs` version and the new `chardev` version.
 By default, the interface is set to `sysfs`.
-It can be changed inside `Driver` section of service's configuration.
-For the `chardev` interface, you need to specify a selected chip, this is also under `Driver` section.
+It can be changed inside the `Driver` section of the service's configuration.
+For the `chardev` interface, you need to specify a selected chip.
+This is also under `Driver` section.
 See the [Configuration](./Configuration.md) section for more details

 ## Running the Service